The government is undertaking an investigation into the fire door industry and has issued guidance to building owners and occupiers.

 Fire doors are being tested to the standard they are being marketed at in an accredited test facility.
 Tests are being carried out according to Building Regulations guidance which states that fire doors (other than lift doors) should meet the required standards from both sides.

-Timber door tests
+Timber fire door tests